We are Scientists!

 Science is a significant part of human culture and represents one of the pinnacles of human thinking capacity.
 It provides a laboratory of common experience for development of language, logic, and problem-solving skills in the classroom.

-Science is a key part of our curriculum offering pupils a range of skills and experience which support learning across the curriculum.
-Through our teaching of science, all of our learners will have:
+Science is a key part of our curriculum teaching pupils a range of skills and experience which support wider learning and development.
+Through our teaching of Science all learners will have:

 It is also important that pupils see themselves at scientists; each KS2 topic, and some in KS1, will have time to explore an important scientist who has had an impact on that particular area.
 Pupils will find out about how people become scientists and will be able to develop their own aspiration.